“The greatest among you must be your servant. Whoever exalts himself will be humbled, but whoever humbles himself will be exalted.” Matthew 23:1-12.

 But the good news of the gospel is that so many people do, this is something we celebrate in our saints and heroes.

-For example, Paul in his letter to the Thessalonians, the very first composition in what would become the New Testament, makes an indirect reference to his work as a tentmaker.
+For example, Paul, in his letter to the Thessalonians, the very first composition in what would become the New Testament, makes an indirect reference to his work as a tentmaker.

 In past years I had the opportunity to teach about communication and leadership, I would make the case servant that leaders possess a few characteristics, namely leaders informed others, prepared people for change, valued the unique contribution of everyone, and at times mediated conflict.

-Well, that’s exactly what Jesus is doing in today’s gospel passage from Matthew.
+Well, that’s precisely what Jesus is doing in today’s gospel passage from Matthew.
 Here he is giving emphasis to the humility that must be at the core of a person’s being to remain effective in the task of servant leadership.

 So what is this task of the servant leader?
 Let’s take a recent example.

 On August 20th of this year, the comedian Jerry Lewis passed away at his home in Las Vegas at the age of 91.
 He died at the same time as Hurricane Harvey was swelling up and catching our attention.
 So maybe his passing was not noticed as much, or perhaps his artistic legacy as an actor, director, and film innovator is not known to the present generation.